Did you know that interior decoration has an impact on your health?

 In his book "Space and Place: The Perspective of Experience" published in 1977, author Yi-Fu Tuan, a geographer by profession, studies how we feel and consider spaces and how our attachment to certain places such as the house and to certain objects is formed: an old clock, an attic, an old stool, a fireplace...

-Hospital and Health Centre: Maggie's example In the search for well-being through the appropriation of spaces, we can also mention Maggie's centers founded by landscape designers Maggie Keswick-Jencks and Charles Jencks in association with hospitals in the fight against cancer.
+In the search for well-being through the appropriation of spaces, we can also mention Maggie's centers founded by landscape designers Maggie Keswick-Jencks and Charles Jencks in association with hospitals in the fight against cancer.
 The buildings of these new types of hospitals and their interiors are designed to make patients feel good and almost at home.
-Laura Lee, Executive Director of Maggies, explains that they started from the realization that hospital stays can exacerbate patients' feelings of fatigue and depression.

 Example of Maggie's hospital architectures